czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Nondemocratic: dictatorships, monarchies, and theocracies still exist in the world
       - These forms of government are much different from ours with sometimes fundamentally different sets of rights and duties
     - Nonpolitical: again, there is a spectrum from Libertarian thought, which advocates a minimum government concerned with defense and little else, to Anarchistic thought, which advocates for virtually no government at all
-    - Nonmartial: this philosophy builds a pacifistic framework based on the complete rejection of militarism and war, certainly not a mainstay of most Western philosophies
+    - Non-martial: this philosophy builds a pacifistic framework based on the complete rejection of militarism and war, certainly not a mainstay of most Western philosophies
     - Non-capitalistic: these frameworks, as Socialism and Communism, which hardly exist today in their originally conceived form, still advocate extensive state involvement in social and economic matters
     - Non-altruistic: the objectivist philosophy associated with Ayn Rand, author of *The Fountainhead* and *Atlas Shrugged* advocates for fair exchange of goods and services, rejecting such one-sided acts as those of charity
     - Nonessentialist: this is the Existentialist philosophy we introduced in Chapter 1, which basically says our character is determined by our actions and not a result of our natural being